albermakaryan/zemo/README.md

 ### During recording

-- Enable/disable gaze tracking via **⚙ Settings → Enable** checkbox (on by default).
+- Enable/disable gaze tracking via **⚙** (gear) in the top bar, then the **Enable** checkbox in the panel (on by default).
-- The **`+ gaze`** indicator in the bottom bar (green) confirms it is active.
+- The **`+ gaze`** indicator in the bottom bar (green) reflects the setting.
-- If gaze is enabled but no model file exists when you click Start, a popup offers to continue without gaze tracking.
+- If gaze is enabled but no calibration file exists when you start recording, a popup lets you **continue without gaze** (gaze is turned off for that session) or **cancel** to calibrate first.
+The start controls stay available so that flow is never blocked.
+- After the countdown, loading the gaze stack (MediaPipe) can take a few seconds; the float button may show **⏳** while that runs on a background thread so the UI stays responsive.

 ### Output